How to keep the conversation flowing at a networking event

 2. Ask people real questions

-It’s tempting to keep to the very safe topics of networking conversation such as “How’s your breakfast?” or “do you live in Brighton?”
-I believe the Queen asks everyone “have you come far today?” with just about every new person she meets.
+It’s tempting to keep to the very safe topics of networking conversation, such as “How’s your breakfast?” or “Do you live in Brighton?”
+I believe the Queen used to ask everyone, “have you come far today?” with just about every new person she met.

-I’m guessing that this is because most people who meet the Queen for the first time are terrified (she’s the Queen!) so she has to ask them something that they might be able to answer, even when they’re frightened.
+I’m guessing that this is because most people who met the Queen for the first time were terrified (it’s the Queen!), so she had to ask them something that they might be able to answer, even when they were frightened.

 But you’re not the Queen.
 You can have real networking conversations with interesting people.